-The FTS Oral Communication component promotes reasoned discourse, creative expression and development of one's own voice in critical interaction with others through both oral presentation and discussion.
-Effective communicators consider purpose, audience and context when constructing their messages and understanding the messages of others.
+The FTS Oral Communication component promotes reasoned discourse, creative expression and development of one's own values and voice in critical interaction with others through both oral presentation and discussion.
+Effective communicators consider purpose, audience, and context when constructing their messages and understanding the messages of others.

-FTS professors serve as first-semester advisors and until advisees declare a major or are admitted into a certification program (Athletic Training, Education, Nursing).
-In this capacity, they work alongside students to plan their liberal arts education and refer them to campus resources to think about possibilities during their four years and beyond.
-At its best, the advising relationship fosters a climate of campus-wide mentoring.
+The FTS advising component promotes a holistic approach to advising, emphasizing both academic advising and developmental advising designed to introduce students to College resources and to foster a mentoring community on campus.
+FTS professors serve as first-year advisors until advisees declare a major or are admitted into a certification program (Athletic Training, Education, and Nursing).
+In this capacity, they work alongside students to plan their liberal arts education, refer them to campus resources, and help them to think about possibilities for their college career and beyond.